Deploy 2 internal NTP servers

 def check_ntp(server: str) -> dict: client = ntplib.NTPClient() response = client.request(server, version=3) return { "server": server, "stratum": response.stratum, "offset_ms": response.offset * 1000, "delay_ms": response.delay * 1000, "ref_time": datetime.fromtimestamp(response.ref_time, tz=timezone.utc), }

-Point all switches and PLCs to internal stratum 2 servers.
-Two servers provide redundancy if one fails.
+Point the switches and PLCs to internal stratum 2 servers.
+2 servers deliver redundancy when 1 becomes inoperable.

 NTP for logging, PTP for real-time

-NTP provides millisecond accuracy for logs and certificates.
-PTP provides sub-microsecond accuracy for PROFINET IRT and IEC 61850.
+NTP delivers millisecond accuracy for logs and certificates.
+PTP delivers sub-microsecond accuracy for PROFINET IRT and IEC 61850.

 Stratum 16 means unsynchronized

 NTP clients reject stratum 16 sources.
-If a device reports stratum 16, its time is unreliable.
+When a device reports stratum 16, its time is unreliable.

-With addresses assigned, names resolved, and clocks synchronized, the remaining question is how to monitor the health of the network itself.
+With addresses assigned, names resolved, and clocks synchronized, the remaining question is how to monitor the health of the network.
 The next page covers SNMP, the protocol that polls device statistics and receives event notifications.